eftieell/intro_programming_2/src/chapters/classes1/class_variables.md

 What to notice in the above example:
 * The variable `speed_of_light` is defined *within* the class `Star`, but outside of any method definition.
 This is how we know it is a class variable.
 * Since `speed_of_light` is a class variable, it is shared by all objects of the class.
 We use a class variable in this case to define a single constant that all objects of the class can access.
 (There are other uses of class variables - see below.)
-* Since class variables are conventionally accessed with `ClassName.class_variable_name`, all objects can access the class variable in this example with the expression `Star.speed_of_light`.
+* Since class variables are conventionally accessed with `ClassName.class_variable_name`, in this example all objects can access the class variable with the expression `Star.speed_of_light`.
 * Look closely at the `distance_in_miles()` method of the `Star` class.
 This is where you see the use of the class variable `Star.speed_of_light`.
 * Notice that client code (the main code block) can also access class variables with `ClassName.class_variable_name`, as seen in the last line of the code, where `Star.speed_of_light` is output.
 Although viewing the values stored in a class variable from outside the class is legitimate, it is bad programming practice to modify class variables from outside the class, even though python allows it.
 Other object-oriented programming languages (C++, Java) have mechanisms for disallowing it.
 * Technical note: in python it is also possible to access class variables using the object name (i.e., `object_name.class_variable_name` rather than `ClassName.class_variable_name`.
 For example, in the above code, you can use the expression `self.speed_of_light` within the class definition, or `alphaA.speed_of_light` within the client code.
-However, this practice is strongly discouraged, since if you attempt to mutate (modify) the class variable with this notation, a new instance variable is created with that name rather than modifying the class variable.
+However, this practice is strongly discouraged, since if you attempt to mutate (modify) the class variable with this notation, a new instance variable is created with that same name rather than modifying the class variable.
 This causes unexpected side-effects.
 Thus, it is widely accepted as good python programming practice to always use the notation `ClassName.class_variable_name`.

 ## Other applications of class variables